-Nashville is a vibrant city with a long history, is rich with culture, and has entertainment for everyone.
+Nashville is a vibrant city with a long history rich with culture and plenty of entertainment for everyone.
 The culture of this city draws people in, and although moving to Nashville isn't always easy, it's definitely worthwhile.
 The more you know about the area, the easier your relocation to Music City, USA will be.
-There's a lot to learn about Nashville's public transportation, good economy, the resources it has for locals, and things to do in the area.
+There's a lot to learn about Nashville's public transportation, strong economy, the resources it has for locals, and things to do in the area.
 Knowing about all the great features that Nashville has to offer can make life in and around Nashville rewarding.

 Relocating to Nashville, TN

 - Things to Do in Nashville